 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.
-Arguments: nEventNu m byVal nEventNum INTEGER .
-The SIO event number (in the range of 0 - N) which will result in the event EVGPIOCHANn being thrown if GpioBindEvent is used, or EVDETECTCHANn if GpioAssignEvent is used. nSigNum byVal nSigNum INTEGER.
+Arguments: nEventNum byVal nEventNum INTEGER .
+The SIO event number (in the range of 0 - N) which results in the event EVGPIOCHANn being thrown to the smart BASIC runtime engine. nSigNum byVal nSigNum INTEGER.
 The signal number as stated in the pinout table of the module. nPolarity byVal nPolarity INTEGER.
 States the transition as follows: 0 Low to high transition 1 High to low transition 2 (GpioBindEvent Only) Either a low to high or high to low transition